 One week after quitting, the oxygen levels in the skin increase, which creates more vibrancy in the skin.

-One month after quitting, circulation in the body is fully restored.
-This means increased cell turnover, which gives the skin after quitting smoking a healthier glow than when you still were puffing.
+One month after quitting, your blood circulation has vastly improved — even back to its initial levels.
+With increased cell turnover, you have skin that has a healthier glow than when you still were puffing.

 Six months after quitting, you will likely see a reduction in fine lines and pigmentation.